 “SurveyMonkey helps us with product development and positioning,” Yde said.
 “We can look at results from other locations and ask if this is a truth we’re seeing globally or one that’s specific to this culture and country.”

 As Wahl Clipper’s consumer teams across the globe collaborated throughout 2020, they were able to adjust to trends on the fly.
 When men began growing out their beards and facial hair at the beginning of the pandemic, Wahl Clipper was able to tap into their need for manicuring and grooming.
 While this trend quickly fell off, Yde said another long-term one has appeared that will likely change Wahl Clipper’s business for years to come: self-service grooming.

 “We’re seeing that around 30% of people who started cutting their own hair are not planning to go back to their hairstylist or barber,” he said.
 “This is a huge opportunity for our consumer division and an interesting challenge for our professional side that we’re exploring using SurveyMonkey.”

 The insights the team continues to glean from SurveyMonkey will be used to drive business decisions in the future, Yde said.
 Each of its teams is charged with tracking brand awareness and preference locally, and SurveyMonkey helps facilitate that process, he added.

 In the post-pandemic era, Wahl Clipper’s approach to market research and customer connection will help the company continue to adjust and deliver on promises along the way.

-“The cool thing about using SurveyMonkey company wide is that we’re creating market research experts all over the world,” Yde said.
-“Even though I was the first user of it here, I learn something new about how we can tap into it further from others on the team all the time.”
+“The cool thing about using SurveyMonkey company-wide is that we’re creating internal market research experts all over the world,” Yde said.
+“Even though I was the first user here, I learn something new about how we can tap into it further from others on the team all the time.”